 There is no more spectacular place to watch whales in California than Dana Point.
-You can watch whales almost anywhere along the California coast, any time of year and you may be wondering what makes Dana Point more special than other locations.
-That’s a good question to ask.
+You can watch whales almost anywhere along the California coast, any time of year, and you may be wondering what makes Dana Point more special than other locations.

 But here's the really big thing: Dana Point is famous for sightings of dolphins by the thousands.
-In fact, the area has more dolphins per square mile than anywhere else.
-They (and those amazing whales) are the subject of jaw-dropping videos like this one from Captain Dave's Whale Watching.
+The area has more dolphins per square mile than anywhere else.
+They (and those amazing whales) are the subject of jaw-dropping videos.

 Blue whale season is May through November.
 Gray Whales show up from November through April.

 The big pods of dolphins often seen at Dana Point are around all year long.
 So are the sea lions, making for a high probability of seeing a marine animal no matter when you go.